Howard County Students Train to Meet the Growing Cyber Security Demand

 HCPSS and the Cyber Security Networking Academy

-The HoCo students that came to visit PTS are not average high school students.
+The HoCo students that came to visit PhoenixTS are not your average high school students.
 They are training to become the next cyber security experts that will help to keep us safe in the future.
 These students are training for this now as apart of their curriculum within the Applications and Research Lab (ARL).

 Application and Research Lab